knrafto/blc/README.md

     import path.to.file;

-will inline the file path/to/file.blc, similar to the C preprocessor.
+will inline the file path/to/file.lc, similar to the C preprocessor.
 Thus, order of imports can matter in some instances.

-The standard prelude (Prelude.blc) is automatically imported before every file.
+The standard prelude (Prelude.lc) is automatically imported before every file.

 ## Execution